 Stunning Uses for Reclaimed Hardwood Flooring

 Attic Hideaway – Create your own small hideaway space in your attic area.
-Use reclaimed wood flooring to give it a “cottagy” feeling.
+Use reclaimed wood flooring to give it a “cottagey” feeling.
 The warmth of the aged and textured wood will provide a sense of being part of your existing home.
 The luxury of the style will make you want to sneak off to this spot as often as you can.

-Barn Renovation – If you happen to be restoring an old barn into your new home or an additional living space this type of restoration is perfect for using reclaimed flooring.
+Barn Renovation – If you happen to be restoring an old barn into your new home or additional living space this type of restoration is perfect for using reclaimed flooring.
 The antique look will enhance the rustic nature of the barn design while still keeping the flooring space easy to clean and maintain.

-Farmhouse Kitchen Remodel – If your kitchen is too new to feel like the heart of your home and you want to add some country flair to your kitchen, reclaimed hardwood flooring is the perfect choice.
+Farmhouse Kitchen Remodel – If your kitchen is too new to feel like the heart of your home and you want to add some country flair to your kitchen, reclaimed hardwood flooring is a perfect choice.
 You can select from an array of shades and texture for your flooring in order to achieve the ideal contrast and mood for your culinary sanctuary.

 Basement Home Office Revamp – You can increase square footage in your home by just refinishing your basement space.
 Just because it may be below grade doesn’t mean you can’t make it feel like any other room in your house.
-Start by selecting bright paint color and fabric choices to give the room more light illumination.
+Start by selecting a bright paint color and fabric choices to give the room more light illumination.
 Then select a reclaimed flooring option to tie in those natural materials to your new office.
 When you select the right combination, heading off to work will be something to look forward to and without any traffic to deal with.

-Reclaimed hardwood flooring in a nutshell is not only a method of rekindling the past but also a beautiful choice in creating an inviting place to reconnect with sentimental pieces of our history.
+Reclaimed hardwood flooring, in a nutshell, is not only a method of rekindling the past but also a beautiful choice in creating an inviting place to reconnect with sentimental pieces of our history.
 You can choose between antique or fabricated reclaimed wood flooring.
 Your family will love it, you will appreciate it and your friends will be impressed!